acoppes/acoppes/site/_posts/2025-05-18-doing-marketing-for-shipminer.markdown

 layout: post
 title:  "Doing Marketing for Ship Miner"
 date:   2025-05-18 00:08:00 -0300
-excerpt: After a year of working on how to market my game Ship Miner I want to share part of my experience and learnings about it.
+excerpt: After a year of working on how to market my game Ship Miner I want to share part of my experience and learning about it.
 author: Ariel Coppes
 tags:
   - marketing